 Consumer Impacts

 This Modification is designed to increase the attractiveness of voluntary DSR for industrial and commercial consumers.

+Workgroup Participants agreed with this.

 What is the current consumer experience and what would the new consumer experience be?

 Modifications 0844 and 0845 enabled more consumers to access the gas DSR market and NGT wishes to grow this market further by introducing further reforms via this Modification in response to consumer feedback.
 If this Modification is not implemented, some consumers that may wish to participate may be unable or unwilling to do so.